Skip to Content

 Board and Batten Wainscoting

 Board and batten are considered one of the simplest and most common wainscoting you can apply in your dining room.
-Compatible with a wide variety of styles, this specific look of wainscoting has crisp clean lines that offer an easily refreshing aesthetic.
+Compatible with various styles, this specific look of wainscot has crisp, clean lines that offer an easily refreshing aesthetic.

-Board and batten wainscoting panels were first used in barns and are now being used for the interior of homes.
-The style is accomplished by using wide wood and narrow wooden strips, which can combine traditional and modern styles in these elements.
+Board and batten wainscoting panels were first used in barns and are now used for home interiors.
+The style is accomplished by using wide wood and narrow wooden strips, combining traditional and modern styles in these elements.

-It is inspired by the old-world look but can be coupled with modern art or patterns that you can use for your wall or flooring.
+The old-world look inspires it but can be coupled with modern art or patterns that you can use for your wall or flooring.

-The entire room looks spacious because of the large windows and the wainscoting and chandelier add texture to the space.
-The light-colored walls and white wainscoting also contrast the dark brown wooden flooring and black dining set.
+The large windows make the entire room look spacious, and the wainscoting and chandelier add texture to the space.
+The light-colored walls and white moldings also contrast the dark brown wooden flooring and black dining set.

 Farmhouse Style Wainscoting